TeamFixIT/portscan-delta-reporter/docs/client-agent.md

 ## Overview

-The **Client Agent** (`client_agent.py`) is a distributed network scanning component designed to run on Raspberry Pi 4 devices.
+The **Client Agent** (`client_agent.py`) is a distributed network scanning component designed to run on devices.
 It acts as a remote scanning node that communicates with the central PortScan Delta Reporter server to perform network port scans and report results back for centralized analysis and reporting.

 ### Purpose